manageacloud/manageacloud-cli/README.md

 # mac
-[Manageacloud](https://alpha.manageacloud.com) is a multi-cloud orchestration platform completely that works in any configuration management system: Puppet, Chef, Saltstack, Ansible, Docker and even Bash.
+[Manageacloud](https://alpha.manageacloud.com) is a multi-cloud orchestration platform compatible with any configuration management system: Puppet, Chef, Saltstack, Ansible, Docker and even Bash.

 [Manageacloud](https://alpha.manageacloud.com) simplifies tasks such:
+ - Orchestration of infrastructures
  - Continuous Integration
  - Continuous Development
+ - Application Deployment
  - Cloud benchmarking
- - Management of geographically disperse infrastructures (static and dynamic services)
+ - Management of geographically disperse infrastructures (static and dynamic)

 Manageacloud is designed to use the existing automation to leverage the orchestration.